Did you know that the city of Lima in Peru is the culinary capital of South America?

 Out of all the meats on this Peruvian food list, this one may be the most controversial.
 Cuy al Horno is basically a roast guinea pig!

-From pet to plate, they bake the guinea pig on a spit and serve it whole.
+They bake the guinea pig on a spit and serve it whole.
 Then they stuff the meat with a variety of herbs.
 And it’s usually served with potatoes and vegetables.

 In Peru, because they serve the roasted guinea pig whole, it’s pretty much impossible to eat with a knife and fork.
 You can’t be dainty and sophisticated, use your fingers instead.
 That’s what most of the locals do.